Seafood Trends - June 14, 2019

 Inventory domestically is very good, and pricing is stable.
 Demand has been steady, keeping pricing in check.

 Pricing is trending downward, as inventory levels in the US are in very good shape.
-We will see lower pricing in May.

 The fishery for Pacific pollock has produced only smaller fish, just 2-4 oz. fillets.
 This could cause an inventory issue for frozen loins if they don’t start catching larger fish.
 Larger fillets of 4-6 and 6-8 oz. are very tight.